Register your Information for Free Stone Samples Sent Express to You!

 For oil stains, use a poultice made of baking soda and water.
 Spread the paste over the stain, cover it with plastic wrap, and leave it for 24 hours.
 The baking soda will absorb the oil, making it easier to remove.
 Afterwards, rinse the area with clean water and scrub gently.

-Consider using a pressure washer with a wide nozzle to avoid damage in cases of heavy soiling.
+In cases of heavy soiling, consider using a pressure washer with a wide nozzle to avoid damage.
 Maintain a safe distance and use a low-pressure setting.
 Always follow up with a thorough rinse to remove any cleaning residues.

 Deep cleaning not only restores the appearance of your granite pavers but also helps maintain their durability.
 Regular deep cleaning ensures your outdoor space remains attractive and well-maintained.